 - Malware, Spyware and Viruses: These types of malicious software can cause all sorts of havoc, including bringing down your entire network.
 So, it’s important to install a robust anti-virus and anti-malware software package and monitor it regularly.

-- Poorly Managed Permissions: Confirm that the settings of your file-sharing software are configured properly, so users can only access the appropriate files, and nothing else.
+- Poorly Managed Permissions: Confirm that the settings of your P2P file-sharing program are configured properly, so users can only access the appropriate files, and nothing else.

 - Open Portal: Your P2P file sharing doesn’t have to be connected 24/7, then close the connection when it’s dormant.
 Leaving it open can increase your security risk and allow unauthorized users to copy shared files at any time.